dsp-jetpack/JetPack/doc/deployment_guide.md

 <div style="page-break-after: always;"></div>

-# Appendix B Updating RPMs on Version Locked Nodes
+# Appendix B Updating RPMs on version locked nodes

 At a high level, updating RPMs on a version locked node (Red Hat OpenStack Platform Director Node or Red Hat Ceph Storage Dashboard VM):

 1. Identifies the RPMs that need to be updated.
 2. Updated RPMs removed from the version lock list for that node.
 3. Updates RPMs.